linera-io/linera-protocol/examples/llm/README.md

 The model used by Linera Stories is a 40M parameter TinyLlama by A. Karpathy.
 Find out more here: https://github.com/karpathy/llama2.c.

-NOTE: Due to [lack of hardware acceleration](https://github.com/linera-io/linera-protocol/issues/1931) performance is wanting.
+CAVEAT:

+* We currently use a local HTTP service to provide model data to the wallet implementation (aka "node service").
+In the future, model data will be stored on-chain ([#1981](https://github.com/linera-io/linera-protocol/issues/1981)) or in an external decentralized storage.

+* We should also not download the model at every query ([#1999](https://github.com/linera-io/linera-protocol/issues/1999)).

+* Running larger LLMs with acceptable performance will likely require hardware acceleration ([#1931](https://github.com/linera-io/linera-protocol/issues/1931)).

 # How It Works

 Models and tokenizers are served locally using a local Python server.
 They are expected at `model.bin` and `tokenizer.json`.

-NOTE: In the future, model data will be stored on-chain (#1981) or in decentralized storage.

 The application's service exposes a single GraphQL field called `prompt` which takes a prompt as input and returns a response.